Content on this page was generated by AI and has not been manually reviewed.

 OpenVPN client on EdgeRouter X: step-by-step guide

 Here’s a practical path to get OpenVPN client mode up and running.
 Most providers including many consumer VPN services give you a .ovpn file and a set of certificates or keys you’ll need to import.
-Disable edge secure network: how to turn it off and why a VPN can help you control privacy, speed, and access

 What you’ll do: